ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function::  __device__ void rocshmem_TYPENAME_p(TYPE *dest, TYPE value, int pe)
 .. cpp:function::  __device__ void rocshmem_ctx_TYPENAME_p(rocshmem_ctx_t ctx, TYPE *dest, TYPE value, int pe)

-    :param ctx:    Context with which to perform this operation
+    :param ctx:    Context with which to perform this operation.
-    :param dest:   Destination address; Must be an address on the symmetric heap
+    :param dest:   Destination address.
+Must be an address on the symmetric heap.
-    :param value:  Value to write to dest at pe
+    :param value:  Value to write to ``dest`` at ``pe``.
-    :param pe:     PE of the remote process
+    :param pe:     PE of the remote process.

-    :returns:      None
+    :returns:      None.

 **Description:**
-Writes a single value to dest at pe PE to dst at pe.
+This routine writes a single value to to ``dest`` at ``pe``.

 ROCSHMEM_GET
 ------------